-Overall, the resort has the top-notch service you would expect from a Four Seasons, with large rooms and beautiful bathrooms marble tiles, plenty of amenities, no resort fees, great snorkeling right off the beach, and complimentary cabanas to use while you enjoy the pool and beach.
+Overall, the resort is an amazing place to stay in Maui with the top-notch service you would expect from a Four Seasons, with large rooms and beautiful bathrooms marble tiles, plenty of amenities, no resort fees, great snorkeling right off the beach, and complimentary cabanas to use while you enjoy the pool and beach.
 They are set up to allow your mind to relax as you enjoy time at the beach.

 Four Seasons Maui is located in Wailea, which is about a 30-minute drive from the airport.
 The area is full of luxury resorts like the Andaz and Fairmont.
 This makes finding a variety of upscale restaurants easy, especially because the house car will take you nearby.

 In addition to resorts and beaches, The Shops of Wailea are also located nearby.
 This is a great place to go shopping at luxury shops or for your necessities or snacks at the Island Gourmet Markets.

 Just north of Wailea is Kihei, a town with plenty of shops and restaurants.
 South of Wailea is Makena, an area of Maui that still has undeveloped beaches where you find locals enjoying the beaches.
 It is a great place to get away and enjoy the sunset without the resort crowds.